DinoHub-SubT/dsta_deploy/docs/azure-prepare.md

         # You do not need to clone the repo on the remote VM manually, this command will do that for you.
         ansible-playbook -v -i inventory/azure.ini install-all.yaml --limit azure-ugv1

-Please, apply the above steps again for all your `UGV` VMs.
+Apply the above steps again for all your `UGV` VMs.
 Change the host from `azure-ugv1` to your available Azure VM hosts.

 ## 5. Install UAV VM Dependencies